dangirsh/libjulia.el/README.md

 Currently, if Julia blocks, Emacs hangs.
 Julia is being compiled with threads enabled, so this might be avoidable.

-FWIW, `emacs-zmq` spawns a slave Emacs process to handle polling channels.
+FWIW, [emacs-zmq](https://github.com/dzop/emacs-zmq)sss spawns a slave Emacs process to handle polling channels.
 I hope that's not necessary here.

 ## Tests